 Here you’ll add your balance sheet, income, and cash flow statements.
-If you are starting a new business, the latter will be a projection.
+If you are starting a new business, the latter will be a projection for which you can use free accounting software to make it more realistic.
 Additionally, provide a forecast of your business financials.

 You can add such a chapter if you require funding, or you could do it in the previous section.

 Generally, this is where you explain how much money you need and what you will do with it.
 Also, this part of the document will show your investors, or the bank, how much ROI they will get or how you intend to repay your loan.